impactorbitco/handbook-main/content/ims/policies/HR/Flexitime Policy.md

 **12. Approval**

-This flexitime policy has been approved by the management of Green Orbit Digital and is effective as of [Effective Date].
+This flexitime policy has been approved by the management of Impact Orbit Creative Group and is effective as of [Effective Date].
 All employees are expected to familiarize themselves with the policy and comply with its guidelines.

 **Signed:**